rtimmerman/misc/2017confwriteup.md

 ```

-Now the byte code looks more akin to what might be in seen in assembly code.
-The value for $a is provided between lines 1 and 4 where the built function readline assigns the data to variable $1.
+Now the byte codelooks even more akin to what might be in seen in a processor's assembly code.
+The value for `$a` is provided between lines 1 and 4 where the built function readline assigns the data to variable $1.
-Line 5: `ASSIGN` allocates $1 to parameter !0.
-Line 6 is the start of if statement with the comparator on line 7 `IS_EQUAL`.
-The `IS_EQUAL` call will return a non-zero if the condition is met thus the JMPZ (the first "goto" shown) will cause the runtime to go to line 11 `RETURN` if the condition fails otherwise printing the statement "Correct!".
+Line 5: `ASSIGN` allocates `$1` to parameter `!0`.
+Line 6 marks the beginning of the if statement block with the comparator on line 7 `IS_EQUAL`.
+The `IS_EQUAL` call will return a non-zero if the condition is met (i.e. evaluates to `true`) thus the JMPZ (the first "goto" shown) will cause the runtime to go to line 11 `RETURN` if the condition fails otherwise printing the statement "Correct!".

 The same thing can be done to shown how statements like `if...else`, `elseif`, `case`, and even `try...catch` statements work in a similar way by using other variants of `JMP`.
-Loops are similar in nature, apart from the where the `JMP` statments redirect their code here is a while loop:
+Loops are similar in nature, apart from the where the `JMP` statments redirect their code here is a while loop (selection statements like if prohibit JMPs that loop, but loops permit this):

 ```php
 <?php